MicrosoftDocs/visualstudio-docs/subscriptions/vs-azure-community.md

 ## Next steps

-Did you know that many Visual Studio subscriptions come with Azure DevTest individual credit?
+Did you know that many Visual Studio subscriptions come with Azure DevTest individual credits?
 Learn how to [activate](/azure/devtest/offer/) yours.